gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 > A **CSS Module** is a CSS file in which all class names and animation names
 > are scoped locally by default.

-CSS Modules is very popular as it lets you write CSS like normal but with a lot more safety.
+CSS Modules are very popular as they let you write CSS like normal but with a lot more safety.
 The tool automatically makes class and animation names unique so you don't have to worry about selector name collisions.